 New application fee: £175 and is payable on application.

-Renew a licence fee: £153.
-This is due before 31st December each year.
+Renew a licence fee: £153. - this is due before 31 December each year.
 Your licence will automatically be renewed subject to a satisfactory inspection report and there being no issues with the premises.